GitHub

 • sort (Optional) Defines a list of fields defining how you want to sort.
 Note that sorted fields also have to be selected in the selector.

 • limit (Optional) Maximum number of documents to return.
+Default is 25 when connected to a local database.

 • skip (Optional) Number of docs to skip before returning.